Shear-induced rigidity of frictional particles: Analysis of emergent order in stress space: Theoretical framework

 \section{Theoretical framework}

+{ A collection of dry grains interacting via purely repulsive contact interactions can be viewed in some respects as a system of hard particles.
+Solidification of hard particles is entropic in origin and requires the presence of thermal fluctuations.
+The rigidity of these solids arises from an effective ``cohesion'' caused by entropic forces.
+In contrast to such Brownian systems of hard particles, the lack of thermal fluctuations in dry grains imply that there are no intrinsic mechanisms to heal broken contacts and generate cohesive interactions.
+An alternative mechanism that can lead to a solid-like response to shearing is the collective organization of grains arising from the constraints of mechanical equilibrium.

-The problem of rigidity of a dry granular packing can be formulated as a constraint satisfaction problem.
-A dry granular packing has to satisfy four different types of constraints which arise from the constraints of mechanical equilibrium at zero temperature.
-The constraints of of force and torque balance have to be satisfied for every grain.
-Since the contacts are frictional, the Coulomb criterion of static equilibrium has to be satisfied which introduces additional constraint, $ f_t \le \mu f_n $, $ \mu $ is the coefficient of friction and $ f_{t(n)}$ is the tangential (normal) component of the contact force.
+{A dry granular packing has to satisfy four {types} of constraints that arise from the requirements of the mechanical equilibrium at zero temperature.} The constraints of force and torque balance have to be satisfied for every grain.
+Since the contacts are frictional, the Coulomb criterion of static equilibrium has to be satisfied.
+This introduces an additional constraint, {$ \left| f_t\right| \le \mu \left| f_n \right|$}, where $ \mu $ is the coefficient of friction and $ f_{t(n)}$ is the tangential (normal) component of the contact force.
 The interaction between dry grains is purely repulsive, hence the normal force has to be positive, which is an additional inequality constraint.
-As discussed below, the equality constraints of force and torque balance are easier to satisfy and can be incorporated by resorting to a geometric representation, dual to the real-space geometry.
-The inequality constraints are harder to incorporate, though their consequences can be identified through the properties of the geometric representation.
+As discussed below, the equality constraint of force balance and the inequality constraint of positive normal forces can be incorporated by resorting to a geometric representation, dual to the real-space geometry.
+The torque balance condition and the Coulomb inequality manifest themselves by affecting the patterns in this dual space. }